What Does Sun Damaged Skin Look Like?

 How To Protect Your Skin From Sun Damage

-If you want to keep your skin looking radiant and healthy long term, below are six the steps you can take to protect your skin.
-And watch the In The Mix video below for a quick refresher on how to apply it properly.
+If you want to keep your skin looking radiant and healthy long term, below are six steps you can take to protect your skin.

 1. Apply SPF Every 2 Hours

 SPF is a preventative tool but only if you wear it and remember to reapply it.
-Reapply an SPF of 30 or above evenly every two hours -- or more frequently if you are sweating, toweling off or coming into contact with water.
+Reapply an SPF of 30 or above evenly every two hours.
+You may wish to apply more frequently if you are sweating, toweling off or coming into contact with water.

 2. Limit Time Outdoors & Wear Protective Clothing